 Next, after using the NutriBullet for the first time, I realized the next step of enjoyment — blending.
 The NutriBullet’s 1.2 horsepower motor tore through the ice, frozen fruit, and protein powder I included, delivering a delicious smoothie in record time.

 Once you’re done blending, the 32 ounce top is easily removable, allowing you to enjoy the bullet on the go.
-And when you’re done, cleaning is a synch, too, as the blender cup and motor are separate… unlike many other blenders.
+And when you’re done, cleaning is a cinch, too, as the blender cup and motor are separate… unlike many other blenders.